Yaya-Cout/Nwagyu/src/reference/tutorial/2-cleanup-template.md

 template (I will add them back during the tutorial if needed)

-The template contains lots of unnecessary code (at least for now), so I recommand you to backup the original `main.c` file and create a new one with the following content:
+The template contains lots of unnecessary code (at least for now), so I recommend you to back up the original `main.c` file and create a new one with the following content:

 ```c
 #include <eadk.h>